AcademySoftwareFoundation/openqmc/README.md

 ### Pixel sampling

-This is the result of rendering the Cornell box with each implementation.
+These are basic path traced renders of the Cornell box comparing the effect of each implementation.
 There are two rows of insets.
 The top row shows pixel variance due to a discontinuous visibility term.
-And the bottom row shows the variance of sampling a light at a grazing angle.
-The render for all insets had 2 samples per pixel.
+And the bottom row shows the variance of sampling a light at a grazing angle without considering projection.
+Each inset had 2 samples per pixel.
 Numbers indicate RMSE.

 <picture>
   <source media="(prefers-color-scheme: light)" srcset="./images/plots/cornell-box-0-2-light.png">